mikielmcrae/GoodWitch/README.md

-# GoodWitch
+# GoodWitch 🧙‍🧙‍🧙‍
-Python graphical game.
+Python graphical choose-your-own-adventure game!🧙

 Welcome to GoodWitch, a choose-your-own-adventure game designed to test your decision-making skills and hone your gut instincts!